 was one of the resident makers at Exempla 2002 Welt des Holzes, a

-special exhibition for the 54th IHM at Munich.
+special exhibition for the 54th IHM at Munich, returning for Exempla 2013 Craft on the Move.
 He also appeared in

 Munich as part of a “Living Workshop” at Heim und Handwerk in 1998 and